 - people who have a recent history of eating disorders

-It’s also important to mention that, although OMAD has some pretty great benefits, it’s obviously a more extreme form of intermittent fasting and not for everyone.
-I have read a few posts from women who have experienced hormone issues and hair loss they believe was connected to prolonged OMAD so this is definitely something to be aware of.
+It’s also important to mention that, although OMAD has some pretty great benefits, it’s obviously not for everyone.
+I have read a few posts from women who have experienced hormone issues and hair loss they believe was connected to prolonged OMAD so this is something to be aware of.

 Personally, I haven’t practiced OMAD long enough to be able to recommend it for the long-term.
 I’ve used it more occasionally to alter my intermittent fasting schedule because I don’t want it to be the same every day.

 I really like Gin’s take on OMAD because it’s not a strict 23:1.
-It’s based upon the concept of one meal a day but she listens to her body’s needs (great advice for us all) and if she’s feeling hungrier one day she might add a snack or extend the time she’s eating.
+It’s based upon the concept of one meal a day but she listens to her body’s needs (great advice for us all) and if she’s feeling hungrier one day she might add a snack, enjoy dessert, or extend the time she’s eating.

 OMAD Research Findings